jakirvk18/Canteen-ordering-system-UI/README.md

-# LBRCE Canteen Management System 🍟
+# College Canteen Management System 🍟

 A modern, cross-platform mobile application developed with **Flutter** to digitalize and streamline the food ordering process within institutional or organizational canteens.
 It focuses on reducing waiting times and automating order management for both students and staff.